 Changing climate is predicted to shift the phenology of plant processes, with implications for ecosystem functions, such as carbon assimilation and storage.
-This project examines leaf-level parameters of carbon cycling and links them to canopy-scale measures of ecosystem exchange and near-remotely-sensed color indicies.
-This project will examine the phenology and production response of an eastern decidous forest using high resolution ultispectral camera's to track bud-burst, pigment development, and senescence.
-High resolution cameras have been collecting data that the postdoc will begin analyzing.
+This project examines leaf-level parameters of carbon cycling and links them to canopy-scale measures of ecosystem exchange and near-remotely-sensed color indices.
+This project will examine the phenology and production response of an eastern deciduous forest using high-resolution multispectral camera's to track bud-burst, pigment development, and senescence.
+High-resolution cameras have been collecting data that the postdoc will begin analyzing.
 The 2015 field season is underway.

 This project will contribute to a national database tracking phenological changes, and will be used by regional and national forest managers.
-Explicit description of carbon cycling in an eastern deciiduous forest corrects for overestiminations of carbon uptake under ambient and warmed conditions.
+Explicit description of carbon cycling in an eastern deciduous forest corrects for overestimations of carbon uptake under ambient and warmed conditions.

-- Mary Heskel et al. ESA Annual Meeting 2015.
+- Heskel, M.A., et al.,.
+ESA Annual Meeting 2015.
 Warming and species range mediate the temperature response of respiration in plants at the temperate-boreal ecotone.

 - Heskel, M.A., Tang, J., Harvard Forest LTER annual meeting, Marine Biological Laboratory, Woods Hole, MA.
 2015.
 Phenological patterns and temperature sensitivity of daytime carbon cycling: Linking leaf-level physiology, canopy imagery, and net ecosystem exchange.
 March 17.